Six Sizzling Summer Insurance Tips to Help You Keep Your Cool

 If you already own or are purchasing new ATVs or similar equipment, don’t forget to notify your insurance carrier and make sure everything is properly covered.
 Be sure that you are properly licensed, avoid reckless driving, and stay safe by wearing a helmet and long sleeves and pants to avoid any burns from the exhaust.
 Most importantly, make sure that you or your children only ride age-appropriate ATVs—there are different sizes and categories of vehicles with varying speeds and capabilities.
 The safety label affixed to the ATV will clearly state the age restrictions.

-If you have any questions about these summer insurance tips or what to insure for your summer to go smoothly, feel free to contact me at email@example.com.
+If you have any questions about these summer insurance tips or any other personal risk management needs so your summer to go smoothly, feel free to contact me at email@example.com.
 I’m happy to help you minimize your summer risks so you can maximize the fun.
 PSA wishes you a safe and relaxing summer!